Maliek2/now/content/en/blog/say-hello-to-doks/index.md

 ---
-title: "Say hello to Doks 👋"
+title: "Say hello to News Doks 👋"
-description: "Introducing Doks, a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: "Introducing Doks, a  Blog By Maliek  helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
-excerpt: "Introducing Doks, a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+excerpt: "Introducing News Doks, a Blog By Maliek  helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
 date: 2020-11-04T09:19:42+01:00
 lastmod: 2020-11-04T09:19:42+01:00
 draft: false